 5 | Use deep pressure and movement sensory activities

-Although they are frequently used with children with special needs (for example autism), they are also effective with high-energy kids.
-Many parents have reported benefits with their children, including better sleep, waking up more rested, and happier and more focused kids.
+Although weighted blankets are frequently used with children with special needs (for example autism), they are also effective with high-energy kids.
+Reported benefits include better sleep, waking up more rested, and happier and more focused kids.

 By exerting pressure on the body, weighted blankets release neurotransmitters that have been proven to have a calming effect on the body.
-Wrists and ankle weights may also have the same effect.
+Wrist and ankle weights may also have the same effect.